-The Board requests comments on the updated incorporations by reference to various federal regulations.
+The Board requested comments on the updated incorporations by reference to various federal regulations.
+The Board received no comments in this regard.

 Discussion of Board-Initiated Corrections and Updates

 The Board routinely examines federal amendments and the base text of rules open for amendments to find any areas that need correction or clarification.
 JCAR and the Office of the Secretary of State also routinely examine the text and suggest corrections and clarifications.
 Sometimes suggestions arise from the Illinois Environmental Protection Agency, USEPA, or members of the regulated community.
 The Board often makes revisions as a result.